Advanced Perl: References, Modules and Objects

 Objectives

-• To be able capable to use advanced features of Perl.
+• To be able to use advanced features of Perl.

 • To be able to create Modules for better coder reuse

-• To be able to write Object Orinted Perl code, create classes
+• To be able to write Object Oriented Perl code, create classes

 Course format